pongstr/pongstgrm/README.md

 unfortunately, you'll have to declare your user_id and access_token everytime you call on the plugin.
-This plugin is open-sourced so if you'd like to make improvements you may do so by forking it on Github: https://github.com/pongstr/pongstagr.am
+This plugin is open-sourced so if you'd like to make improvements you may do so by forking it here. :)